-A third type of oil, cold pressed carrot seed oil is cold pressed from the carrot seeds and is also not an essential oil.
+A third type of oil, cold pressed carrot seed oil, is cold pressed from the carrot seeds and is also not an essential oil.
 It’s used in cosmetics for anti-aging properties in skin care.

 Carrot seed essential oil has shown antibacterial, antifungal, anti-inflammatory, and antioxidant properties.
 What it doesn’t have are the vitamins and nutrients provided by carrots, since it is not to be taken internally.

 Like other essential oils, carrot seed oil isn’t meant to be ingested.
-In this way, it differs from carrot oil, which is often used for cooking.
+In this way, it differs from carrot oil, which is a vegetable oil often used for cooking.

 These include Listeria monocytogenes, which causes listeriosis infections, and Staphylococcus aureus, responsible for staph infections.
 It had a smaller degree of effectiveness against E-coli and Salmonella.

-Researchers attribute the effectiveness to the levels of a chemical compound called alpha-pinene in the carrot seed oil.
-They also acknowledged that differences in concentrations of the chemical compounds in carrot seed oil can change the oil’s antibacterial properties.
+Researchers attribute the effectiveness to the levels of a chemical compound called alpha-pinene in carrot seed essential oil.
+They also acknowledged that differences in concentrations of the chemical compounds in carrot seed essential oil can change the oil’s antibacterial properties.

 Alpha-pinene was found to reduce the incidence of gastric ulcers in an